 From 9,000 ft peaks in the Brooks Range to the frozen Arctic Ocean, the Arctic National Wildlife Refuge has all the adventure and wild beauty of your dreams.

 The Arctic National Wildlife Refuge, in the Northeast corner of Alaska, is a 19 million acre wilderness refuge stretching from the Beaufort Sea nearly to the Yukon River.
 Its vastness, diversity and its wildlife, coupled with dramatic scenery make it Alaska’s most celebrated wilderness.
 Designated as wilderness in 1960, ANWR encompasses arctic tundra, boreal forests, wild rivers, the Brooks Range mountains, the coastal plain and the Arctic Coast.

 The Arctic National Wildlife Refuge is split by the continental divide.
 North of the divide in the arctic watershed the land is vast treeless tundra.
-Rivers like the Kongakut and the Canning form in glacier carved peaks and flow from the Romanzof Mountains, through the foothills and across the beautiful coastal plain.
+Rivers like the Hulahula and the Canning form in glacier carved peaks and flow from the Romanzof Mountains, through the foothills and across the beautiful coastal plain.
 Where the rivers join the arctic ocean is a rich wetland home to shorebirds and waterfowl.
 And along the arctic coast are the barrier islands rich with birdlife, sea-ice and human history.

 The Porcupine Caribou Herd migration has become iconic for the Arctic National Wildlife Refuge.
 More than 200,000 caribou migrate annually through the refuge.
 In late winter they cross the Brooks Range to calve on the famed coastal plain at the very end of May and then migrate across the mountain front, typically crossing the Kongakut River in late June.

 Arctic Wild offers guided wilderness trips throughout the Arctic National Wildlife Refuge.
-We offer rafting trips on most of the rivers in the refuge, backpacking adventures in the Brooks Range and base camp trips to watch caribou migrations, photograph coastal birds or just to revel in the scenery and excellent hiking.
+We offer rafting trips on the larger rivers in the refuge and packrafting trips on the smaller ones.
+We also guide backpacking adventures in the Brooks Range and base camp trips to watch caribou migrations, photograph coastal birds or just to revel in the scenery and excellent hiking.